br4nd0n/spark-viz/README.md

 - Jade

 ## Dependencies:
 Redis running locally on the default port 6379.
 To install and start Redis on a mac, use "brew install Redis".
-Visit http://brew.sh/ for info on installing Homebrew if you don't have it
+Visit http://brew.sh/ for info on installing Homebrew if you don't have it.
+If you don't have Node.js installed, visit https://nodejs.org/en/download/

 ## To run:
 npm install